How you define the first day of winter depends on whether you are referring to the astronomical or meteorological winter.

 Meteorological winter season

-The meteorological winter began on 1 December 2016 and will end on 28 February 2017.
+The meteorological winter begins on 1 December 2017 and will end on 28 February 2018.

 The meteorological seasons consists of splitting the seasons into four periods made up of three months each.
 These seasons are split to coincide with our Gregorian calendar making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.
 By the meteorological calendar, winter always starts on 1 December.